About

 Ready to apply?

-If you are a current USask student, consult your academic advisor regarding enrolling in this program.
+If you are a current USask student, consult your academic advisor about enrolling in this program.

-To apply to this program as a new student, please apply for admission to any undergraduate program in the College of Arts and Science and after you are admitted, declare your plans to the college.
+To apply to this program as a new student, create an admissions account and apply for admission to any undergraduate program in the College of Arts and Science.
+When you are ready to submit your application, you will be assessed a non-refundable application fee of $120 CAD.
+After you are admitted, declare your plans to the college.

 If you are interested in more information about this certificate, please contact student-advice@artsandscience.usask.ca